 In this blog, we’ll be tackling 5 ways on how HR leaders can amplify their employee-centric role.

-Prioritize effective communication
+Prioritise effective communication

 In order for HR leaders to better manage employees, they must learn how to communicate their policies and initiatives.
 They can do so by promoting transparency and an open-door policy, arranging occasional catch-up meetings, organizing various team-building activities, and more.